schandrachary/AcademicProjects/Heap data structure implementation/readme.txt

-This is file gives a brief description of min-heap data structues.
+This file gives a brief description of min-heap data structues.
 Vector is used to accommodate for the growing heap size.